dhilst/dhilst.github.io/_posts/2026-09-19-sweng-as-opt-prob.md

 	Eᵥ(C) ∈ {🟢, 🔴}

-where 🔴 means that the code violates Iᵥ in production and 🟢 means that it satisfies Iᵥ, and:
+where 🔴 means that _runtime error in production_ and 🟢 means that it
+satisfies Iᵥ, (i.e., correct behavior); and:

 	T(C) ∈ {🟢, 🔴}